-The Division for Student Success and Retention (DSSR) is dedicated to enhancing retention and graduation rates through student academic support services that are available to all students at Bennett College.
-The services include Accessibility Services, Tutoring (Curriculum Learning Center), Academic Advising for Undecided Majors, Orientation 100-A&B, and the Emerging Scholars Program.
-The Division’s broad-based initiatives are aligned with the College’s mission to provide learning opportunities for all students.
+The Office of Student Success and the Office Accessibility Services are dedicated to enhancing retention and graduation rates through student academic support services that are available to all students at Bennett College.
+The Offices of Student Success and Accessibility Services’ initiatives are aligned with the College’s mission to provide learning opportunities for all students.
 Our approach is evidence-based and designed to provide exceptional services to all students that will ensure proper access to academic support services.

 Student Responsibilities and Expectations